jcracken/prog01-jcracken-reupload/README.md

-### SDL Demo code
+### SDL Demo code and SDL Load/Display PPM image

-Author: Joshua Levine
+Authors: Joshua Levine and Rohin Galhotra

-This code provides an introductory demonstration of SDL as well as basic build scripts with CMake.
+This code provides an introductory demonstration of SDL as well as basic build scripts with CMake, and displays profeciency with loading and manipulating data in cpp.

-### Sample README
+### README

-All project submissions should include a README file.
-READMEs provides a text description of how to run your program and any command line parameters that you used.
-Also document any idiosyncracies, behaviors, or bugs of note that you want us to be aware of.

-Please edit this file accordingly.
-Note that it is formatted in standard Markdown syntax.
-Some examples for more info are the [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and [Daring Fireball: Markdown](https://daringfireball.net/projects/markdown/).
+The sample code has been altered to draw the loaded PPM in a separate window.
+The PPM data is stored within a "ppm" data type defined by header and class files included.
+Usage is as thus:

+'sdl_demo image'

+Where image refers to the image file, 'image.ppm'.
+Does not handle edge case where a comment in a PPM header does not start at the beginning of the line.

 ### Attributions

 I modified the CMakeLists.txt file to reflect the CMakeLists.txt file used by ECE 275 and other ECE classes in order to get CMake to work better.
+I used [cplusplus.com](http://www.cplusplus.com/) as an easy reference to find what functions to use for various file manipulation tasks.
+I also looked through several [Stack Overflow](https://stackoverflow.com/) posts when attempting to solve problems I had run into, but ended up not using any code found on that site in the end.